 When buying tickets for events, please be aware that some tickets may have terms printed on them that limit the ability of the original buyer to sell them to someone else.
 Some event tickets e.g. Glastonbury Festival may also feature a photograph of the original buyer, which can mean that anyone other than the original buyer may be refused entry to the event.
 Our advice is to always independently check the re-sale terms of the event before buying.

 When buying bicycles, we suggest you take down the seller's name and telephone number.
-Check for any proof of purchase or the bike frame number.
+Check for any proof of purchase or check the bike frame number.
 If the bike is being advertised at a significantly lower than market price, please check that the bike isn't stolen.